JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 > AKS now utilizes **zone-redundant storage (ZRS) to create managed disks within built-in storage classes**.

 Unfortunately, the above scenario is not uncommon in the real world.
-In this post, I will demo the impact of this to your applications and their availability.
+In this post, I will demo the impact of this on your applications and their availability.
 I use
 [Azure Chaos Studio](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-overview)
 for simulating availability zone failure.